Observations towards a proof of the Collatz conjecture using $2^{j}k+x$ number series: Introduction

 \IEEEPARstart{T}{he} Collatz conjecture is one of the best known unsolved mathematical problems and is therefore only briefly described as follows.
 The sets of natural numbers are given by:

 Be \(n\in \mathbb{N}^{*}\) and \(Col:\mathbb{N}^{*}\rightarrow \mathbb{N}^{*}\) the Collatz function then

 The Collatz conjecture states that a sequence of application of the Collatz function always ends with the number 1 or more specifically with the sequence 1, 4, 2, 1, etc. Exemplarily, this is shown with the sequence starting from 16 (Fig. \ref{fig:basic_cycle}).
 Experimental evidence using numerical check with computers have been provided up to \(2^{68}\approx 2.95\times10^{20}\) \cite{barina_convergence_2021}.
 Previous research has also put emphasis on the identification of simple cycles such as Mimuro \cite{mimuro}.
 Here, the focus is put on the properties of such cycles with respect to the whole available set of \(\mathbb{N}^{*}\) as starting numbers.
+In the context of diophantine equations work has been published by e.g. Belaga \textit{et al.} \cite{belaga}.
+Also mapping to number systems has been investigated \cite{IDOWU2015105}.

 All sequences will have one of the properties shown in Fig. \ref{fig:schematic-behaviour}, although only the convergent case has been observed in the Collatz problem.